Effective as of March 15, 2022

 - not be discriminated against for exercising any of the rights granted to you under the California Consumer Privacy Act of 2018.

-If you wish to exercise any of the rights set out above, please email us at email@example.com.
+If you wish to exercise any of the rights set out above, please email us at firstname.lastname@example.org.
 You may also call this toll-free number: 844-445-6877.
 We will respond to you within 45 days of receipt of your request.
 We may need to request specific information from you to help us confirm your identity.
 This is a security measure to ensure that your personal data is not disclosed to any person who does not have the right to receive it.
 We may also contact you to ask you for further information, in relation to your request, to speed up our response.
+The California Consumer Privacy Act (CCPA) requires that we report on consumer request metrics annually.
+Metrics are reported on July 1 every year and can be found here.

 California residents may file grievances and complaints with California Department of Consumer Affairs, 400 R Street, STE1080, Sacramento, CA 95814; or by phone at 916-445-1254 or 800-952-5210; or by email to email@example.com.
 We would, however, appreciate the chance to deal with your concerns before you approach the DCA, so please email us at firstname.lastname@example.org in the first instance.